MatthewDLudwig/NimiqWrapper/README.md

 		  	- `url`
 			  - The URL that the keyguard will redirect back to after the user completes the requested action.
 Must be on the same domain and subdomain as the calling application.
 			- `data`
-			  - An object which can be passed to the keyguard and that will be accessible via the `KeyguardHelper:getRedirectResponse` function after the redirect.
+			  - An object which can be passed to the keyguard and that will be accessible via the `HubHelper:getRedirectResponse` function after the redirect.
   - `getRedirectResponse`
     - This function checks whether there current page came from a redirect from the keyguard and if so calls either the success or error callback.
 	  - Calling this function repeatedly will always react the exact same, be careful otherwise you'll respond to the same event multiple times.